open-cogsci/osdoc/content/pages/manual/sigmund.md

 [TOC]

-## Getting started

-### Logging into Sigmund
+## Connecting to SigmundAI

 Sigmund requires a monthly subscription, which can be cancelled at any time.
-Go to <https://sigmundai.eu> to subscribe.
+Visit <https://sigmundai.eu> to subscribe.

 &#128150; Your subscription supports the development of open-source software!